 To date I was fortunate to oversee as and advisor or co-advisor the successful completion of several Ph.
 D. students.
 My students find employment in academia, industry and government labs.

 I also strongly believe that as human beings we have a responsibility to give back to the society at large.
 One way I have chosen to do so is by teaching masters level statistics courses in Cambodia.
 Cambodia is a country with a very sad history.
 The brutal regime of the Khmer Rouge eliminated most of the highly educated people during their brief rule at the end of 1970s.
 This has left a deep scar on the society.
 Even today Cambodia has no faculty qualified to teach high-level statistics and mathematics courses.
 I have volunteered to teach in a newly created MS program in mathematics at the Royal University of Phnom Penh through a volunteer lecture program co-sponsored by International Mathematical Union, the U.S. National Committee on Mathematics and the French Centre Internationale de Mathématique Pures et Appliqués.
 As a part of the program I have traveled four times to Phnom Penh to teach an advanced statistics course.
-I am also advising MS projects of two Cambodian students.
-One of them successfully defended last year and the other has just started this year.
+I am advised MS projects of two Cambodian students.

 As an academic faculty member, I will strive to continue to be an effective teacher and advisor.
 I view teaching and advising as rewarding parts of an academic career and I will work continuously to improve myself as a teacher and advisor.